dcnieho/Titta/readme.md

 For questions, bug reports or to check for updates, please visit www.github.com/dcnieho/Titta.

-Titta is licensed under the Creative Commons Attribution 4.0 (CC BY 4.0) license, except the code and compiled libraries in the `./TobiiMatlabSDK` subfolder of this repository.
-Those files are copyright Tobii, please refer to the included EULA for their conditions.
+Titta is licensed under the Creative Commons Attribution 4.0 (CC BY 4.0) license.

 `demos/readme.m` shows a minimal example of using the toolbox's functionality.

 To run the toolbox, the [Tobii Pro SDK](https://www.tobiipro.com/product-listing/tobii-pro-sdk/) must be available.
-Titta for MATLAB and PsychToolbox includes the Tobii Pro SDK, so you do not have to install it separately.
-An up-to-date version of PsychToolbox is recommended.
-Make sure PsychToolbox's GStreamer dependency is installed.
+Titta for MATLAB and PsychToolbox includes the Tobii Pro SDK dynamic link libraries, so you do not have to install it separately.
+An up-to-date version of PsychToolbox is recommended, at least 3.0.16 "Burnout".

 Only the `Titta.calibrate()` function and optionally the `TalkToProLab` constructor use Psychtoolbox functionality, the rest of the toolbox can be used from MATLAB without having PsychToolbox installed.